Mera Peak (6476m) and Island Peak (6189m)

 - All meals except additional hot drinks and boiled water

 - Sherpa guides (English speaking, first aid certificated)

 - Staff evacuation insurance

 - Group climbing gear, such as fixed lines and anchors, tents, cooking equipment.

-A deposit of £100 is required on booking to secure your place and we ask that the remaining balance (trip price minus the deposit) is paid in full 6 weeks prior to your departure.
-When you book with us you're given your own secure online account which you can access 24/7.
-Through this account you can edit your booking, add flight, health, insurance and dietary details and also make interim payments.
-We make payments as flexible as possible and you can choose, if you wish, to pay a bit off your trip fee whenever it suits you.
+A deposit of £100 is required on booking to secure your place and we ask that the remaining balance (trip price minus the deposit) is paid six weeks prior to your departure.
+You can make interim payments and add information like flight times through your Adventure Alternative account.

 - Accommodation Lodges, camping